Alexander2817/SoccerPlayerTracker/README.md

 ## About "tracker.dat"

+- This file comes preloaded with data for four players, each with statistics from four matches.
 - This file stores player and performance data.
 - It will automatically be updated when you add/remove players or log performances.
 - It will save once you close the program(by entering 0)